jnko/SimpleDatabaseBackup/README.md

 I created this small plugin because I use KeePass daily with one personal and one shared business database.
 Even not enough on I need to do this on cross-platform operating systems every day.
 People tend to make mistakes from time to time.
 That is the right moment for backups.
 At the time I only used Windows with Francis DatabaseBackup plugin everything was fine, but since I need to switch between Win, macOS and Linux I realized that Francis plugin doesn't play nicely in this scenario.
 It even has some serious bugs when using multiple databases.

+# History
+1.0.3 Added KeePass update notifications; A database will be backed-up only when modified.
+1.0.1 First public release.